Zero toDangerous.

 But getting something to appear on screen is the easy part.
 The hard part is what comes next — when you need it to actually work for real people, scale, and be maintained over time.

-Built for builders who aren't engineers
+Built for builders who aren't engineers.

 - How the internet, apps, and software actually work under the hood